Alien-AV/gangster-game/game-design.md

 - **Businesses** – legitimate fronts that can host illicit operations.

 ## Lieutenants
+Each lieutenant is its own agent and can be given orders independently.
-- **Face** – used to extort surrounding blocks, expanding territory and generating cash.
+- **Face** – extorts surrounding blocks to expand territory and earn cash.
 - **Fist** – keeps unruly businesses in line when patrols are thin (not yet implemented).
 - **Brain** – sets up illicit businesses behind purchased fronts.